 Take the scenic drive through Capitol Gorge, it’s a breathtaking adventure.
 Then, enjoy a short 1-mile hike to discover more of Capitol Gorge.
 Check with the ranger station to ensure that the roads are safe.
 At times a high-clearance vehicle is needed.

 There’s something cool about seeing petroglyphs that date back approximately 2,000 years.
 Petroglyphs are hand-carved into the rock itself a typically depict people, animals, and other forms.
 They tell a story and you can see what the Fremont people left behind.
 Walk the boardwalk to view this interesting piece of history.

 Panorama Point aka Sunset Point

 For those who love dreamy sunsets with a view, Panorama Point at sunset is a must!
 The Rangers actually recommended we go there for sunset.
 It gives you a 360 view of the park and does not disappoint.

 Stargazing at Capitol Reef

-Capitol Reef is a part of the International Dark-Sky Association (IDA) which makes it perfect for stargazing.
-The IDA is dedicated to protecting the night skies for present and future generations.
+Capitol Reef is a part of the International Dark-Sky Association (IDA) which makes it perfect for stargazing. .
 If you’re staying in the park or nearby don’t forget to look out and enjoy the billions of sparkling stars.